- What is the Library's address/ Where is the Library?

-Feel free to email Tiffany Follin at email@example.com to confirm that the Library does not have access to the article through an alternate source, or if you have questions regarding account creation and/or how to place requests.
+Feel free to email the department at firstname.lastname@example.org to confirm that the Library does not have access to the article through an alternate source, or if you have questions regarding account creation and/or how to place requests.

 - Can I suggest an item for purchase if I can't find it in the FAU Library collection?